helciodev/enumerable/README.md

 ### Install

 - Go to your preferred directory
-- Run git clone git@github.com:helciodev/directory-of-schools.git command
+- Run git clone git@github.com:helciodev/enumerable.git command

 ### Usage

-- Open command line and type ruby bubble_sort.rb to run the file
+- Open command line and type ruby enumerable_methods to run the file
-- To change arguments edit the arguments on bubble_sort.rb
+- To change arguments edit the arguments on enumerable_methods.rb

 ## Author